 For the most part, as long as your money is deposited at an insured institution, you won’t lose money.
 Double-check that your CD is in an FDIC-insured bank or in a National Credit Union Administration (NCUA) credit union.
-The NCUA manages and operates the National Credit Union Share Insurance Fund (NCUSIF).
+NCUA credit unions are insured by the National Credit Union Share Insurance Fund (NCUSIF).
 These entities insure bank deposits against failure, protecting your money for typically up to $250,000.

 Because CDs are cash deposit accounts, your principal, or initial deposit amount, is safe.
 You don’t have to worry about losing money to market crashes, either.
 However, your account could lose value due to inflation.
 Depending on the situation, the yield you earn in a CD might not keep up with inflation, resulting in a loss of spending power.